Augiedog/pokeDex/README.md

 **Known issues**
 May not collect all resources before attempting to mount.
-> If all you see is red screen click refresh button example of app once up
+> If all you see is red screen click refresh button.
+This is what you should see once up.
 ![landingPage](./public/landing.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>